nerrixDE/integration_google/README.md

-# Google integration in Nextcloud
+# Google integration in Nextcloud but faster

+---
+## vConstantSilentSync
+---
-🇬 Google integration allows you to automatically import your Google calendars, contacts, photos and files into Nextcloud.
+🇬 Google integration allows you to au

+tomatically import your Google calendars, contacts, photos and files into Nextcloud.

 ## 🔧 Configuration